skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 * Replace complex Kubernetes manifests with simple SkyPilot tasks
 * Maximize resource utilization by running cloud jobs on your Kubernetes cluster.
 * Seamlessly "burst" jobs to the cloud if the Kubernetes cluster is congested.
-* Retain observability and control over your cluster with your existing Kubernetes tools
+* Retain observability and control over your cluster with your existing Kubernetes tools.

 **Supported deployment models:**